edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 **WebSocket** is a protocol that operates over HTTP and uses the underlying TCP layer to create a persistent connection between client and server.
 It allows for bi-directional communication between the client and server, unlike HTTP, in which a client must first initiate communication with a server by issuing a request.
 This persistent connection provided by WebSockets allows the server to stream events back to a client in real time.

 On the client side, a WebSocket object is required in the browser to facilitate this persistent connection.
-The WebSocket object uses event-based callbacks to handle incoming messages from the server, and can also send messages to the server.
+The WebSocket object uses event-based asynchronous callbacks to handle incoming messages from the server, and can also send messages to the server.
 WebSocket messages, unlike HTTP, don't require a response.

 On the server side, to connect with clients, a separate WebSockets server must be added to the architecture.
 Now we have traffic existing in two separate places; the WS server and the HTTP server.